and Hazardous Waste Management

 transporter licensed by the Department to transport solid waste

-and must be disposed of at a permitted solid waste landfill.
+and must be disposed of at a permitted solid waste facility such as a landfill.

 If the debris does not meet the classification of "household